-Switzerland offers countless amazing spots and it would take half a lifetime to visit them all.
+Switzerland offers countless amazing spots and beautiful places; visiting them all would take half a lifetime.

 This claim becomes even more impressive considering the small size of the alpine country.
-In order to help first time visitors not to miss any highlights, here are nine places in Switzerland you have to see in your lifetime!
+To help first time visitors not to miss any highlights, here are nine places in Switzerland you have to see in your lifetime!

 The Rhine Falls in Schaffhausen.

 The highest waterfalls in Europe are 150 meters wide and 23 meters wide – but these are just numbers.
 The water is particularly impressive in the colder months, when the temperature drops and the falls are surrounded by mist.
 The River Rhine carries the most water by early summer, when the snow in the Swiss Alps has melted.

 To feel the amazing force of the water descending the Rhine, hop on a boat and climb the rock in the center of the Rhine Falls.
 But if this experience seems too risky, at least step on the platform underneath the Laufen Castle and snap a selfie…

 The Engadine Valley from inside the Bernina Express train.

 Here’s a case where a picture is worth a thousand words.
 The iconic red trains of the Bernina Express are old-fashioned in that the windows can be lowered.

 The stretch between Pontresina and Tirano is a photographer’s dream because there are scenic mountains, raging rivers and Lago Bianco, a stunning lake at the top of the pass.
 During the descent to Tirano, the Bernina Express will make several sharp curves that allow for Instagram worthy train pictures.